PostHog/posthog.com/contents/newsletter/how-to-get-job-startup.md

 **Further reading: [What recruiters actually see when you apply](https://posthog.com/founders/what-recruiters-see)**

----
-## **2) Be genuinely curious**
+## 2) Be genuinely curious

-One way we’re able to recognize[ 10x engineers](https://newsletter.posthog.com/p/beyond-the-10x-engineer) at the interview stage is by the questions they ask – not just the technical ones, though they’re important too.
+One way we’re able to recognize [10x engineers](https://newsletter.posthog.com/p/beyond-the-10x-engineer) at the interview stage is by the questions they ask – not just the technical ones, though they’re important too.

 It’s not rude to ask very specific questions, it shows you’re genuinely curious about what we’re doing.
 Here are some questions you should be asking when interviewing with a startup founder.

-### **Does the company have product-market fit?**
+### Does the company have product-market fit?

 Very few engineers ask this when we do interviews.
 Ask!
 You can and should also ask about revenue, and the number of daily active users.

-Early-stage startups might not[ have product-market fit](https://posthog.com/founders/product-market-fit-game), but they should have a plan for how to get there, and a[ clear picture what it will look like](https://posthog.com/founders/measure-product-market-fit).
+Early-stage startups might not [have product-market fit](/founders/product-market-fit-game), but they should have a plan for how to get there, and a [clear picture what it will look like](/founders/measure-product-market-fit).

 It’s a red flag if they can’t articulate this.

-### **How much runway does the company have?**
+### How much runway does the company have?

-Or, simply put: is the company[ default alive](https://paulgraham.com/aord.html)?
+Or, simply put: is the company [default alive](https://paulgraham.com/aord.html)?

 A company with very little runway and no product-market fit is likely to have a challenging culture.
 Asking these kinds of questions will get you much closer to understanding what the company is like to work for than asking generic questions like “what’s it like to work here?”

 Sure, a startup might not be profitable – but it should have a plan to be profitable before it runs out of money.
 If it doesn’t, ask why.
 Avoid companies that don’t know if they’re default alive or not, or don’t care about it.

-### **If you could throw money at a problem and solve it immediately, what would it be?**
+### If you could throw money at a problem and solve it immediately, what would it be?

 Superstar engineers are laser-focused on working out where a company is struggling and how they can help.